11 Best Lakes in Kentucky

 5. Barren River Lake

-Twenty miles southeast of Bowling Green, Barren River Lake is another popular vacation lake in Southern Kentucky.
+Barren River Lake is another popular vacation lake in Southern Kentucky, twenty miles southeast of Bowling Green.
 The U.S. Army Corps of Engineers operates this 10,000-acre reservoir.
 However, the most popular place to recreate is the Barren River Lake State Resort Park near the community of Lucas.

 The Barren River State Dock features boat slips, launches, and rentals within the State Park Resort.
 A variety of pontoon boats comprise much of the fleet at the marina, as well as other fishing vessels like Jon boats.
 Angling is one of the most popular activities on the lake, with bass, walleye, and crappie often taking the hook.